jagottsicher/breakthrough/docs/whitepaper.md

 By the way:
 - Links to frequently used scripts or applications can be placed on the desktop or grouped in the taskbar and are available at the push of a button.
 - Files can be dragged to shortcuts to editors to be edited
-- when typing, breakthorugh already suggests command completion and path selection suggestions.
+- when typing, breakthorugh already suggests command completion and path selection suggestions
+- tail the output of your webserver logfiles in one windows, watch your bitcoin node in another, while in a third one you see your lightning node working
+- use git, docker and other cli-based services on one ssh session, but follow several open terminals on the same desktop at the same time
 - Drag&drop, mouse selection, input fields, clickable & editable elements, running shells in windows – optional with tabs within the windows, minimizing windows, use of screens, regex searches, bulk rename, swichtching elements and input fields with pressing/clicking on <TAB> and switching tasks/windows with <ALT>+<TAB>, there are so many options and useful options out there to implement it seems overwhelming.

 On the other hand we're working on the console/terminal and if any is true than "**if there is a shell, there is a way!**".